flipcamp/engagingstudents4/essays/stover.md

 The students’ first step is to quickly analyze the harmony, focusing on goals of motion, tonal areas (such as local ii–Vs), and generally getting a sense of the harmonic landscape of the tune.
 I’ll refer to these aspects as *characteristic gestures* below.
 Their next step, then, is to select a few “anchor” points: harmonies that will serve as important goals (or beginning-points) of harmonic motion.
 For example, we might select the three anchor points shown in Figure 14, which in turn (1) establish measure 5 as a goal of motion (as a hypermetric downbeat), (2) express the beginning of the second phrase (with its melodic parallelism to the first phrase) as a clear move to a pre-dominant space, and (3) articulate the period’s final cadence.

-**Figure 14.** Three possible “anchor” points around which to imagine reharmonizations
+**Figure 14.** Three possible “anchor” points around which to imagine reharmonizations.

 <img src="{{ site.baseurl }}/images/stover14.png" alt="image" />